2023 Château Léoville Barton Saint-Julien Grand Cru Classé

 In stock

-The vineyard nestles in the heart of the St Julien terroir under the most beautiful slopes of Garonne gravel, coming from the Gironde.
+The vineyard is nestled in the heart of the St Julien terroir beneath the most beautiful slopes of Garonne gravel, flowing from the Gironde.
 The clayey gravel subsoil enables excellent growing conditions and ensures consistently high quality in both wet and dry years.
-Dynamic work is done in the vineyard, such as plowing the soil, weeds and grass grow in abundance in the vineyard to achieve good bio-diversity and no poison/herbicide is used.
+Dynamic farming practices are employed in the vineyard, such as plowing the soil; weeds and grass grow abundantly to achieve good biodiversity, and no pesticides or herbicides are used.

-The 2023 Léoville Barton is a beautiful classic in the making, unfolding in the glass with aromas of cassis and blackberry mixed with notes of pencil shavings, licorice and violets.
-Medium to full bodied, ample and meaty, it is layered, concentrated and supple, with beautifully refined tannins, lively acidity and a long, penetrating finish.
-Taking advantage of the Barton family's new, highly functional winery, as well as experimenting with more discreet choices in the barrel, it is somewhat reminiscent of the estate's great 2016 year.
-The 2023 blend consists of 87% Cabernet Sauvignon, 10% Merlot and 3% Cabernet Franc.
+The 2023 Léoville Barton is a beautiful classic in the making, unfolding in the glass with aromas of cassis and blackberries mingled with notes of pencil shavings, licorice, and violets.
+Medium to full-bodied, ample and fleshy, it is layered, concentrated, and supple, with beautifully refined tannins, lively acidity, and a long, penetrating finish.
+Benefiting from the Barton family's new, highly functional winery, as well as experiments with more discreet choices in the barrel, it is somewhat reminiscent of the estate's great 2016 vintage.
+The 2023 blend consists of 87% Cabernet Sauvignon, 10% Merlot, and 3% Cabernet Franc.

-FACT: It is worth mentioning that we purchase the (Bordeaux) wines directly and never purchase them through intermediaries, because we do not know which journeys the wine has made and how it has been treated.
-The wines come from the cellars of the Chateau directly to our conditioned Warehouse in Dordrecht where all our wines are stored.
-There is a lot of fake on the market.
-You can authenticate the bottle based on the number on the bottle via the Leoville Barton website.
-Click here for authentication. .
-The wine is stored in our conditioned Wine Warehouse and if you pick up the wine you will often receive a nice discount.
-You will see your discount immediately when you choose 'Collect' on the checkout page.
-We are located in Dordrecht almost next to the A16 with plenty of parking.
+FUN FACT: It is worth mentioning that we purchase the (Bordeaux) wines directly and never acquire them through intermediaries, as we would then not know the journeys the wine has made or how it has been treated.
+The wines come directly from the cellars of the Chateau to our climate-controlled warehouse in Dordrecht, where all our wines are stored.
+There is a great deal of counterfeit wine on the market.
+You can authenticate the bottle via the Leoville Barton website based on the number on the bottle.
+Click here for authentication.
+The wine is located in our climate-controlled Wine Warehouse, and if you come to pick up the wine, you will often receive a nice discount.
+You will see your discount immediately when you select 'Pick up' on the checkout page.
+We are located in Dordrecht, almost next to the A16, with ample parking.
 Click here for our address.

 Type of Wine Red